The Breastfeeding Center of Ann Arbor and

 - IBCLCs who need cerps for re-certification

 - Aspiring IBCLCs who are acquiring their breastfeeding education cerps.
-(Note: We will be offering Part 1 of this course in January, 2015 for a complete, comprehensive 90 hour course.)
+(Note: We will be offering Part 1 of this course on January 24-28, 2018 for a complete, comprehensive 90 hour course.)

 - Doulas who are interested in being on the cutting edge of breastfeeding support